 This is probably a good move.
 OpenAI is very concerned with their tech being used nefariously, and this is going to grant them the most control over who’s doing what with it.

 The research side of Google has unlocked the next level of medicine, basically.
 This is probably the best actual AI news of the year.
 Sadly, it’s relegated to this small spot in our report, because for a while now we’ve been hearing that protein-folding simulations were the next great computational barrier due to be overcome.
-Yay, we solved it!
-It’s pretty much right about the time when we expected to.
+Yay, we solved them!

 Western countries are accidentally going to put AIs in charge of our economies when Amazon and Google succeed in building bots with MBAs.
 China, by contrast, seems to be aiming that way deliberately.